rnleach/findfire/README.md

  The rust interface to SQLITE3

 #### walkdir
- For listing all the files in the data directory.
-Currently this may not be necessary, but in the future I may go to a more structured directory tree for organizing the data instead of putting all the files in the same directory.
-Then this will be useful for walking the directory tree.
+ For listing all the files in the root data directory.